 - Urban Workforce Advantage, New Jersey: $500,000

-Read the news release, the blog post, the frequently asked questions, and the Funding Opportunity Announcement, which outline the 2019 program priorities and evaluation factors.
+Read the news release, the frequently asked questions, and the Funding Opportunity Announcement, which outline the 2019 program priorities and evaluation factors.
 The Department's Women's Bureau and the Employment and Training Administration administer the RESTORE grant program.